hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Set dirty flag in more places, so that program doesnt just silently quit, if user has not written any possible|potential changes to a file.

+### 20200827IST2322

+Added logic to show text cursor in edit and explicit command mode.
+While in default/implicit command mode it doesnt show any cursor, because one cant edit any text buffer in this mode.

 ## Vasudhaiva Kutumbakam (the World is One Family)